 You will normally retain the same Academic Adviser throughout your programme, but there may be instances where a change of tutor is necessary, for example during staff sabbaticals.

-Students can request a change of Academic Adviser if the relationship becomes difficult for any reason and should contact their Programme Director or the Senior Academic Adviser to discuss the reasons why a change is requested.
-Any students whose Academic Adviser is also the Programme Director, can approach the Student Support Manager (janice.dodds@manchester.ac.uk).
-Details of the Senior Academic Adviser in your discipline is available on the student intranet.
-The School's Senior Academic Adviser is Dr Mark Baker, Director of Teaching and Learning.
+Students can request a change of Academic Adviser if the relationship becomes difficult for any reason and should contact their Programme Director to discuss the reasons why a change is requested.
+Any students whose Academic Adviser is also the Programme Director, can approach the Student Support team (studentsupport-seed@manchester.ac.uk).